 We love the glazing and colors on these items.
 They make exquisite display pieces for shelves or side tables, and are wonderful gift ideas.

-For our money, hanging a framed picture or painting on a wall is one of the most challenging decorating tasks.
+For our money, hanging wall art prints or a painting can be a challenging decorating task.
 It's not hard, but it's tricky to get it to look right!

 Here's a good rule of thumb to follow: when hanging a piece, measure the overall height of the frame, then divide the frame into three equal sections.
 The line between the middle and top sections should be 5 feet 5 inches to 5 feet 9 inches off the ground.